hyperledger/besu-docs/docs/HowTo/Deploy/Lite-Network-Monitor.md

 !!! tip
     EthStats Lite has a number of dependencies.
-Using Docker is the easiest way to use EthStats Lite with Pantheon.
+Using Docker is the easiest way to use EthStats Lite with Besu.

     The [EthStats CLI](https://github.com/Alethio/ethstats-cli),
     [EthStats Network Server](https://github.com/Alethio/ethstats-network-server), and [EthStats Network
     Dashboard](https://github.com/Alethio/ethstats-network-dashboard) documentation describes how to
     install EthStats Lite tools.

-## Running EthStats Lite for a Pantheon Node
+## Running EthStats Lite for a Besu Node

 !!! important
-    This example describes how to run EthStats Lite for a single Pantheon node.
+    This example describes how to run EthStats Lite for a single Besu node.
     To run EthStats Lite for a network of nodes, a [client](#3-client) must be started for each node.

 ### 1. Server